unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 {:.output}

 Judging from the numbers alone, our neural network preduction would be performing worse than the baseline.

+> ## Exercise: Baseline
+> Looking at this baseline: Would you consider this a simple or a hard problem to solve?
+>
+{:.challenge}

 ## Watch your model training closely